JMB-Scripts/Michaelis-Menten/README.md

 ✨ New Features:

-	•	Unlimited Series or data points
+	Unlimited Series or data points

-	•	Multi-column selector: Added a dropdown to select both substrate concentration and velocity columns.
+	Multi-column selector: Added a dropdown to select both substrate concentration and velocity columns.

-	•	Dynamic Excel-style paste: Replaced fixed input system with an Excel-compatible “Paste” button  that auto-parses tabular data.
+	Dynamic Excel-style paste: Replaced fixed input system with an Excel-compatible “Paste” button  that auto-parses tabular data.

-	•	Clear separation between data and control: UI is now split more clearly into a table area and a control panel on the right.
+	Clear separation between data and control: UI is now split more clearly into a table area and a control panel on the right.

-	•	Autoscale on plot: The plot now autoscales and includes dynamic titles and axis labels based on selected columns.
+	Autoscale on plot: The plot now autoscales and includes dynamic titles and axis labels based on selected columns.

-	•	Output display: Fit results for V_{\max} and K_m are now shown in a clear text box.
+	Output display: Fit results for V_{\max} and K_m are now shown in a clear text box.

-	•	Save plot functionality: Added a “Save Plot” button to export the fit graph as a PNG image.
+	Save plot functionality: Added a “Save Plot” button to export the fit graph as a PNG image.

-🛠 Improvements
+🛠 Improvements :

-	•	GUI layout rewritten using QGridLayout and QVBoxLayout for better readability and structure.
+	GUI layout rewritten using QGridLayout and QVBoxLayout for better readability and structure.
-	•	Error handling for non-numeric or missing data is now more robust.
+	Error handling for non-numeric or missing data is now more robust.
-	•	Fitting function supports NaN filtering and pre-checks for fit quality.
+	Fitting function supports NaN filtering and pre-checks for fit quality.

-🧼 UI Enhancements
-		•	Simplified and modernized plot aesthetics.

 ## Features:

-	•	Paste kinetic data directly from Excel.
+	Paste kinetic data directly from Excel.

-	•	Select substrate concentration and velocity columns.
+	Select substrate concentration and velocity columns.

-	•	Fit data to the Michaelis-Menten equation using nonlinear regression.
+	Fit data to the Michaelis-Menten equation using nonlinear regression.

-	•	View fitted V_{\max}, K_m, and plot the fitted curve.
+ 	View fitted V_{\max}, K_m, and plot the fitted curve.

-   	•  	View Lineweaver-Burk plot and have the liear regression
+   	View Lineweaver-Burk plot and have the liear regression

-   	• 	 Exclude odd value from the fit for MM and LB
+   	Exclude odd value from the fit for MM and LB

-	•	Clean, interactive GUI built with PyQt5.
+	Clean, interactive GUI built with PyQt5.

-	•	Save plots as PNG or print them

-  	•  	Possibility to print MM plot and LB plot
+	Save plots as PNG or print them MM plot and LB plot

 ## Dependencies: